aurollan/Workshop/tooling/readme.md

 It is as simple as it could be: A list of files with all appropriate definitions and path to find informations to compile.
-It is litteraly the command you pass to compile your files but structured in a specific format.
+It is litteraly the command passed to compile any files but structured in a specific format.

 This compilation database can then be used as input to every tool so they can parse code and find any information needed to understand it.

-But how may I create this file ?

 ### Cmake